spaceconcordia/rocketry-performance/documentation/dynamic_parameters.md

 The instantaneous moment of inertia is determined by relating the moment of inertias of the static structure and the dynamic structure through the parallel axis theorem evaluated at the total center of gravity (COG).

-The sum of moment of inertias evaluated through the parallel axis theorem nets the total moment of inertia.
+The sum of moment of inertias evaluated through the *parallel axis theorem* nets the total rocket moment of inertia.

 \begin{equation}
+\label{eq_parallel_axis_theorem}
 I_n = I_{cm(n)} + M_P d^2
 \end{equation}